JohnnyXiangyu/BookKeeperElite/README.md

 # BookKeeperElite
- A local "web" tool to keep track of namely anything, sorted and capable of customizable algorithms.
+ A local "web" tool to keep track of sorted data and capable of customizable algorithms.
 Designed for single user application

 # Implementation
  Using OneDrive server to sync SQLite files, therefore implement a private web database.
 Besides web server, another important feature would be file parsing.
 For now I'll try to write defination of grammar for this tool into a single json file so user can customize their grammar.